azizcodes/azizcodes.github.io/_posts/2018-01-10-orgtableclean2.md

 #+TBLFM: $2='(string-elx $1 '(@1$1..@>$1));N
 ```

 ## Exporting to HTML

 Two more things:

 1. HTML deletes the whitespace as detailed [here](https://stackoverflow.com/questions/9356339/html-export-option-to-not-compress-multiple-spaces-in-emacs-org-mode ) and [here](https://www.w3.org/TR/CSS2/text.html#white-space-prop).
 The solution is to set the white-space property as pre-wrap
-2. You will want to use a monospaced font
+2. You will also need to use a monospaced font if you want the values to be aligned

 ``` elisp
 #+html_head: <style> table{font-family: monospace; white-space: pre-wrap } </style>